Thursday, November 29, 2012

-1. Soak the double beans overnight in plenty of water so they are plump and almost doubled in size, next morning.
+1. Soak the double beans overnight in plenty of water so they get plump and are almost doubled in size, next morning.

-2. Drain and pressure cook them adding adequte amount of water.
+2. Drain and pressure cook them adding adequate amount of water.
 Set aside.

 3. Roast chilies in a drop of coconut oil and grind along with coconut and tamarind paste.
 It should be a fine paste.

 4. Place boiled beans and masala paste in a deep saucepan.
 Adjust water to get not too thick - not too thin consistency.